W4YFIND3R/starcalc/README.md

 - Button to open the Starfield config folder
 - Has a colorful banner and icon
 - Uses Monoid text by https://larsenwork.com/monoid/

+## Dependencies
+- **Python**: This project requires Python version 3.x.
+[Download Python](https://www.python.org/downloads/)
+- **Qt**: This project uses the Qt framework for its GUI components.
+Ensure you have the appropriate version of Qt installed.